fdecollibus/patterns_in_ethereum_tokens/README.md

 + sample_data/sample_block_transfer.csv with the token transfers for this 100 blocks.
 Sample data.
 + sample_data/sample_block_timestamp.csv with the pertaining block to timestamp mapping.
 Sample data.
 + sample_data/dictionary_token_red.pickle a reduced dictionary of only the tokens that have been used in the analysis.
 They are used in some scripts.

+We included as well two complete data sets from the paper:
 + sample_data/cumsum_results_cs.npz.zip this file is used for rank calculation.
-This is the real file used in the paper.
 Remember to unzip before usage.
 + sample_data/overall_count_lines.npy.zip this file is used for power law fits (see the jupyter notebook).
-This is the real file used in the paper.
 Remember to unzip before usage.

 ## Code
 The code assume a fixed folder structure, where tokens are handled in a folder called "token_data", change everything accordingly.
 Install the requirements as in requirements.txt